score-json/json/.dotstop_extensions/README.md

 ## JSONTestsuiteReference

+The `JSONTestsuiteReference` is a variant of the function reference, which is augmented by an external file containing test-data in the form of well- or ill-formed JSON candidate data.
+A `JSONTestsuiteReference` is therefore given by the data of a `CPPTestReference` together with a list containing the paths to these external files.
+The external files are stored in a separate branch of the repository, and their text is loaded via call to github.
-The content of a `JSONTestsuiteReference` is given by the lines of code corresponding to a test-case or a section of a test-case in the unit tests, where a (list of) specified test-file(s) located on an external test-repository is utilized, and the content of these test-files.
+The content of a `JSONTestsuiteReference` is given by the content of the underlying `CPPTestReference` together with the sum of the contents of the external test-suite files.

-For the `JSONTestsuiteReference` an example is:
+For the `JSONTestsuiteReference` the expected configuration is:
 ```
 ---
 ...